 We’d like to thank The Association of Hebrew Catholics for not only sponsoring this website, but also for their dedication to spreading the Good News that the Messiah has come and brought about His New Covenant for all.
-Starting on March 8th, they will be hosting a lecture series lead by Dr. Lawrence Feingold called “The Sacramental Economy”, which will go over the Jewish roots of our Catholic Sacraments.
-Click here to sign up and read more about them!
+Their bookstore has a wonderful set of books written by Sr. Mary Baruch, who not only converted to Catholicism from Judaism, but entered religious life to pursue a life of perfection and holiness with our Lord.
+You may find her books here!

 As Lay Dominicans, we are required to pray morning and evening prayer from the Liturgy of the Hours.
-Want to see what the Office is all about, or are you without your breviary?
-Universalis is a great site to guide you through how and what to pray on a given day.
+Want to see what the Office is all about, or are you without your breviary? iBreviary is a great site to guide you through how and what to pray on a given day.

 The brothers of St. Dominic Priory have a website with excellent information on Mass and Adoration times, along with life a religious Dominican.
 If you’re interested, please visit their site!